AbdallahCoptan/HandsOn/AWS/docs/ebsDemo.md

 Please follow the following steps:

 1. Start launching your EC2 instance, by following the [Launch Instance Wizard](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html)
-2. In [Step 2: Choose an Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#choose-an-instance-type-page), choose zour favorite **availability zone**, it is not agood idea to keep it randome choise at this moment.
+2. In [Step 2: Choose an Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#choose-an-instance-type-page), choose your favorite **availability zone**, it is not agood idea to keep it randome choise at this moment.
 3. Start creating an EBS volume from a snapshot, see [Create an EBS Volume from a Snapshot](EBS.md#to-create-an-ebs-volume-from-a-snapshot-using-the-console).
 4. Attaching this new volume, see [Attaching an Amazon EBS volume to an instance](EBS.md#attaching-an-amazon-ebs-volume-to-an-instance).
 5. Mounting this new volume, see [Mount an attached volume](EBS.md#format-and-mount-an-attached-volume).